salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-10-14-trouble-marketingCloudSDK-bundle-exception.md

 **Solution:**

-* After upgrading to the latest MarketingCloudSDK, make sure
+* After upgrading to the latest MarketingCloudSDK, make sure to:
-    1. To remove the existing MarketingCloudSDK.bundle from `Xcode -> Build phases -> Copy Resources Bundle`
+    1. Remove the existing MarketingCloudSDK.bundle from `Xcode -> Build phases -> Copy Resources Bundle`
     <br/>
-    2. To Add latest MarketingCloudSDK.bundle as mentioned in the [Migrating to SFMCSdk](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/get-started/get-started-migration.html) if **SPM** is used as dependency manager or follow #5 in [Add the SDK](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/get-started/get-started-addsdk.html) for other methods.
+    2. Add the latest MarketingCloudSDK.bundle as mentioned here: [Migrating to SFMCSdk](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/get-started/get-started-migration.html) if **SPM** is used as dependency manager or follow #5 in [Add the SDK](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/get-started/get-started-addsdk.html) for other methods.

 <br/>

-**Note:** For every upgrade of SDK, it is recommended to pull the MarketingCloudSDK.bundle afresh as there may be any upgrades to the bundle which may result in the exceptions mentioned in this documentation.
+**Note:** For every upgrade of the SDK, it is recommended to pull the MarketingCloudSDK.bundle each time as there may be upgrades to the bundle.